What is an Attack Vector?

 Attack vectors may be exploited by a variety of groups, from a disgruntled former employee of your organization that wants to disrupt your business to the intelligence service of a foreign government that wants to steal your technology.
 There are also many different known attack vectors that these groups can effectively exploit to gain unauthorized access to your IT infrastructure.
 IT organizations can mitigate against cyber attacks through a number of different methods, including real-time event detection and response capabilities that neutralize cyber attacks before they can lead to data loss.

-Hackers make money by performing malicious attacks on software systems, but they aren't always looking to steal credit card data or banking information.
+Hackers make money by performing malicious cyber attacks on software systems, but they aren't always looking to steal credit card data or banking information.
 Some hackers have developed more sophisticated ways of monetizing their actions that are less obvious than a compromised credit card number.
-Some examples include:

 - Customer data theft is a common motivation for hackers who target organizations that collect and store large amounts of personal data from their customers.
 Hackers love to steal personalized healthcare information as it can be used to commit insurance or credit card fraud or to illegally obtain prescription drugs.